plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 The vital fact to stress is that we've scaled our customer support to these levels without degrading the customer experience.
 People still get fast responses from real humans and people get a personal experience too.

-We don't use any of the "best practices" for scaling customer support either:
+I have the habit of skimming a few of the articles that rank on top of search results for every topic that I write about.
+Best advice for scaling customer support is full of user hostile tips.
+I'm glad that we don't use any of the "best practices" for scaling customer support:

 * We don't use any no-reply email addresses
 * We don't use any automated AI chat bots that engage people
-* There are no endless waiting times to hear back from us.
-Most people writing during working hours European time hear back within minutes
 * We keep all of our contact details easy to find
 * We allow people to contact us wherever they prefer, be it via email, GitHub or social media
 * We don't do any prioritization according to the subscription tier or customer lifetime value.
 All responses are pretty much first come, first serve
+* There are no endless waiting times to hear back from us.
+Most people writing during working hours European time hear back within minutes

 ## How we deal with customer support